 The Role of the Agent and Conveyancer in a Subject to Sale

-You've signed an offer on a new home, but the deal hinges on selling your current one first.
-Or you're the seller, watching the clock while the buyer's own property sits on the market.
-Either way, the process feels like it's happening in another room.
-Two professionals are actually driving your deal forward: the agent and the conveyancer.
-Understanding what each one does, and how they work together, gives you the footing to follow what's happening and ask the right questions at the right time.
+You signed on the new home, but the deal hinges on selling your current one first.
+Or you're the seller, watching the clock while the buyer's own house sits on the market.
+From where you stand, the whole thing seems to be happening in another room, handled by two people you rarely see: the agent and the conveyancer.
+Between them, they are the ones keeping your deal alive.

 The role of the agent and conveyancer involves a dual-layered management of the sale process.
 The agent facilitates the fulfilment of suspensive conditions, such as bond approval or house sales, while the conveyancer (a specialised attorney) executes the legal transfer of ownership and coordinates the financial guarantees between all parties.